Log in

 You'll need a table with a button field, and it should be a Continue Zap button.
 This field should have two buttons, one for approval and another for denial.

-Note: Once you create your approval buttons, if you create your Zap from the field settings, this workflow will mostly be set up!
-You just need to customize each path.
+Note: Once you create your approval buttons, create your Zap from the field settings, and this workflow will mostly be set up!
+Just need to customize each path in your Zap.

 Dynamic lookup tables